2025 Nicholls Colonels baseball team

-The 2025 Nicholls Colonels baseball team represents Nicholls State University during the 2025 NCAA Division I baseball season.
+The 2025 Nicholls Colonels baseball team represented Nicholls State University during the 2025 NCAA Division I baseball season.
 The Colonels played their home games at Ben Meyer Diamond at Ray E. Didier Field and were led by first–year head coach Brent Haring.
-They are members of the Southland Conference.
+They were members of the Southland Conference.
 The Colonels compiled a 17–32 overall record and a 10–20 record in conference play for a ninth-place finish.
 They failed to qualify for the SLC conference tournament.

 Preseason

 Southland Conference Coaches Poll

 The Southland Conference Coaches Poll was released on February 6, 2025.
 Nicholls was picked to finish fifth in the Southland Conference with 129 overall votes.